How to Teach Your Child Good Money Habits with Allowance

 However, there is nothing wrong with offering a child money for doing an extra job, above and beyond what is normally expected of him.
 Let's say your child has cleaned his room and finished his usual Saturday chores.
 You have noticed that the silver tea service you keep in the glass cabinet in the dining room is tarnished and needs a good cleaning.
 It is fine to offer your child some money to do this extra job for you.
 In fact, it teaches him the joy of earning money through his own efforts, which is something you want him to learn!

 But we're getting ahead of ourselves.
 A weekly allowance is an important parenting tool, and should start as soon as your child is able to identify all the coins and bills and tell you how much they are worth.
 For most children, this will be about age 5 to 7.
-Your child should know that getting an allowance is a way for them to learn about saving and spending money, so they will need to follow your guidance as to what is done with their allowance, especially when they are very young.
+Before you start the allowance, take these two steps:

-Once you have opened these two accounts, purchase two piggy banks for your child.
+2) Once you have opened these two accounts, purchase two piggy banks for your child.
 For about $10 you can get one that has a digital counter in it, so that when you put coins into the slot, it keeps count of your total.
 Or you can get a cute animal bank for a smaller child, but make sure it is one that can be easily opened to get at the money.
-Using a decorated box or a just a jar is fine too.
+A box decorated by the child or just a jar is fine too.
 These should be kept in the child's room, preferably in a prominent place where the child can see them, such as on a shelf or dresser.

 How much allowance should my child get?